vseguip/Sweet/README.md

 - Primary email
 - Primary postal address

-Sweet supports editing contacts offline in your phone and uploading them to the SugarCRM at a later time.
+Sweet features editing contacts offline in your phone and uploading them to the SugarCRM at a later time works.
 In case of a conflict it will present you with a UI showing the differences so you can resolve them and save the changes in the server and the phone.
 Due to limitations in stock the Android contact editor a custom interface is provided to edit contacts.
-In order to show this interface one must press the SugarCRM profile entry in the contact detailed view.
-Using the contact editor will not work.
+In order to show this interface one must press the SugarCRM profile entry in the contact detailed view, using the contact editor will not work.

 Adding contacts in the phone is also supported and will be accordingly uploaded to the server.
 As of now this is a little bit cumbersome: one